Exploration of Environmental Issues and Injustices

 Sue Neufeld, Facilitator, HPCUU Environmental Justice Team

-Help with Plastic Recycing
+Help with Plastic Recycling

 The local AAUW (American Association of University Women) chapter, which includes several HPCUU members, has a goal of collecting 500 pounds of recyclable plastic before May 31, 2023, in order to get a TREX bench for a nonprofit (through the NEXTREX program).
 Jean Muller will collect your plastic donations on worship Sundays in February, March, and April.
 All recyclables must be clean and dry, free of labels, food, and organic residue.
 The plastic they want will stretch when you pull it, and colored plastic is fine.
 If it tears like paper, is shiny, or makes a crinkly/crunchy sound in your hand, it is not acceptable for this program.